-Katana tracks your entire order fulfillment process, from multilocation inventory management to manufacturing and sales.
+Katana tracks your entire order fulfillment process, from multilocation inventory management to production and sales.
 But what’s really great is that you can split your locations up so that they take on these elements accordingly as well.
-If a location only holds inventory, then you will just have the option to manage stock and purchases, which makes the organization much simpler.

 But there are a lot of details to be managed here.

-That’s why many manufacturing businesses make use of software that supports multilocation inventory management.
-These can help automate your inventory management and keep track of how stock moves between locations.
+That’s why many businesses make use of software that supports inventory management in multiple locations.
+These can help automate your stock management and keep track of how items move between warehouses.

 The system will keep track of quantities of materials and inventory for each of your locations separately.
-On top of that, whenever a sales or manufacturing order is fulfilled, the necessary inventory will be reduced automatically.
+On top of that, whenever an order is fulfilled, the necessary inventory will be reduced automatically.

-This means that your inventory for each location is clear to see, in real-time, and in accordance with your production schedule.
+This means that your inventory for each location is clear to see, in real-time, and in accordance with your scheduled operations.

-So, let’s imagine for example that materials are running low in one location for a set of sales orders, but you have a surplus in the other warehouse.
-With Katana, you can quickly make a stock transfer from one location to another other and your quantities will be updated automatically.
+So, let’s imagine, for example, that materials are running low in one location for a set of sales orders, but you have a surplus in the other warehouse.
+With Katana, you can quickly make a stock transfer from one location to another and your quantities will be updated automatically.